QueenBeeSC/swarm.city-Terminal/README.md

-## Swarm City's First release, The Terminal - Official swarm.city Github
+## Swarm City's first release, the Terminal - official swarm.city Github

 The [Swarm City Terminal](https://github.com/swarmcity/sc-terminal/blob/master/README.md) is the starting point of the user journey in Swarm City.
 The Terminal is the main entry screen into the Swarm City ecosystem and will lead you to [Boardwalk](https://github.com/swarmcity/sc-boardwalk/blob/master/README.md), the browser for the hashtags (starting with #ridesharing).
 It provides the Swarm City users the ability to create and manage a basic profile, exchange ARC for SWT tokens, as well as sending and receiving SWT tokens from any other wallet.